Skip to contents

 Response-scale display: exponentiate = TRUE

-Set exponentiate = TRUE to switch the B column to the response scale and rebrand its header per family / link: OR for binomial(logit), IRR for poisson(log), HR for binomial(cloglog), RR for binomial(log), MR for Gamma(log), and the generic exp(B) otherwise.
-The standard error follows the delta-method approximation SE_OR = OR × SE_log-odds (Stata logit, or; parameters::model_parameters()); the test statistic and the p-value are invariant under monotone transformation:
+Set exponentiate = TRUE to switch the B column to the response scale and rebrand its header per family and link: OR for binomial(logit), IRR for poisson(log), HR for binomial(cloglog), RR for binomial(log), MR for Gamma(log), and the generic exp(B) otherwise.
+The standard error follows the delta-method approximation SE_OR = OR × SE_log-odds (the Stata logit, or convention).
+The test statistic and the p-value are invariant under any monotone transformation, so they remain on the link scale and match the unexponentiated table verbatim:

 table_regression(fit, exponentiate = TRUE)